-AligneroCo, $1,145: AlignerCo’s price point is, without a doubt, the most affordable price in the industry.
-They’re hundreds of dollars cheaper than their closest price competitor (SnapCorrect charges $1,749).
+AligneroCo, $1,145, $1345 for nighttime treatment: AlignerCo’s price point is, without a doubt, the most affordable price in the industry.
+They’re hundreds of dollars cheaper than their closest price competitor (NewSmile charges $1,595).
 The treatment plan includes all of your aligners plus your first set of post-treatment retainers.

 Smile Direct, $1,950: With Smile Direct, the price you see is also (usually) the price you get.
 Like AlignerCo, they include all the aligners you’ll need to treat your smile.
 Post-treatment aligners are available for $99.

 Can’t pay all at once?
 Both services offer financing too.